 - Releasing and acquiring your first users

-To provide the best AR experience, it's better to implement ready-made solutions known as AR SDKs.
+To provide the best experience, it's better to implement ready-made solutions known as AR SDKs.
 The choice depends mainly on your functionality requirements, as some only require basic features, while others are more complex and require more time and effort.
-So to get a feature-rich AR shopping app, you need to partner with developers who know how to make various AR SDKs work for you.
+So, to get a feature-rich AR shopping app, you need to partner with developers who know how to make various AR SDKs work for you.

-AR Development with Orangesoft
+Augmented Reality Development with Orangesoft

 Orangesoft’s portfolio contains several applications, and this AR-powered shopping app for ASPORTUGUESAS shoe brand is among them.

 For this AR-powered project, the client came to us wanting to create an in-store experience for their online shoppers.
 Due to the pandemic, customers were unable to try on footwear in stores, which resulted in lower sales.
-So the company needed an app that allowed users to virtually try-on apparel to support their retailers and boost sales.
+So, the company needed an app that allowed users to virtually try on apparel to support their retailers and boost sales.

 Orangesoft is an official WANNA partner, so we harnessed the power of WANNA SDK to add virtual try-ons to the client’s app.
-The app presents a new engaging experience for customers powered by 3D geometry algorithms and AR tech.
+The app presents a new, engaging experience for customers powered by 3D geometry algorithms and AR tech.

 Now, customers can try on and choose a favorite shoe model and color from the comfort of their homes.
 The app got 3,000+ try-ons during its first months and reduced returned item rates.